slatedocs/slate/source/includes/_attachments.md

 Parameters* | Description |
 --------- | ------- |
-entity | The entity type: can be one of the following:  requirement, test, testset, instance, step, issue |
+entity | The entity type: can be one of the following:  requirement, test, testset, instance, step, step-run, issue |
 entity-id | the entity id |